Recruiter Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for recruiter roles in Connecticut?

-The H-1B is the most common visa for recruiter roles in Connecticut, provided the position qualifies as a specialty occupation requiring at least a bachelor's degree in a relevant field such as human resources or business.
+The H-1B visa is the most common visa for recruiter roles in Connecticut, provided the position qualifies as a specialty occupation requiring at least a bachelor's degree in a relevant field such as human resources or business.
 Some internationally trained recruiters also enter on L-1B visas when transferring within a multinational company.
-TN status may apply to Canadian or Mexican nationals in qualifying HR roles.
+TN visa status may apply to Canadian or Mexican nationals in qualifying HR roles.

 Which cities in Connecticut have the most recruiter sponsorship jobs?